Bachelor of Business with a Major in Accounting and Finance

 On successful completion of this Course students will be able to:

-The Bachelor of Business – Accounting and Finance is designed to help you gain expertise in managing risks and advocating for clients by staying ahead of emerging financial trends, including cryptocurrency and blockchain analysis.
+The Bachelor of Business with a major in Accounting and Finance is designed to help you gain expertise in managing risks and advocating for clients by staying ahead of emerging financial trends, including cryptocurrency and blockchain analysis.

 You’ll dive into the important foundations for both Accounting and Finance majors, get to collaborate on real consulting projects with live clients and use cutting-edge software like Python and Tableau, equipping you to make key decisions that shape businesses and financial strategies.